Yennai Arindhaal (soundtrack)

-Yennai Arindhaal is the soundtrack album for the 2015 Indian Tamil-language action thriller film of the same name, co-written and directed by Gautham Vasudev Menon, starring Ajith Kumar.
-The soundtrack album composed by Harris Jayaraj, consists of seven tracks, with six tracks were written by Thamarai and one song written by Vignesh Shivan.
-This marks the first time Harris Jayaraj is composing for an Ajith Kumar-starrer film.
-The audio rights of the soundtrack album were marketed and purchased by Sony Music India.
-Prior to the soundtrack release, a single track titled "Adhaaru Adhaaru" from the film was released on 11 December 2014.
-The complete soundtrack album was released on 1 January 2015, coinciding with New Year's Day.
-It was met with a positive critical reception, with critics and music listeners praising Harris Jayaraj's musicianship and the composition for an Ajith-starrer film, as well as its contribution to Gautham's reunion after Vaaranam Aayiram (2008).
+Yennai Arindhaal is the soundtrack album for the 2015 Indian Tamil-language action thriller film of the same name, co-written and directed by Gautham Vasudev Menon, starring Ajith Kumar, Trisha Krishnan, Anushka Shetty and Arun Vijay.
+The album consisted of seven songs composed by Harris Jayaraj with all the tracks being written by Thamarai, except for one song written by Vignesh Shivan.

+Yennai Arindhaal marked Jayaraj's reunion with Menon, whom they had parted ways after Vaaranam Aayiram (2008).
+Preceded by the lead single "Adhaaru Adhaaru" which released on 11 December 2014, the album in its entirety was distributed by Sony Music India and released on the midnight of New Year's Day on 1 January 2015.
+The album met with positive reception from critics.